kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

 type: Installation
 ---

-This installation guide explains how you can quickly deploy Kyma on a cluster with a wildcard DNS provided by [`xip.io`](http://xip.io) using a GitHub release of your choice.
+This installation guide explains how you can quickly deploy Kyma on a cluster with a wildcard DNS provided by [xip.io](http://xip.io) using a GitHub release of your choice.

-These are the supported Kubernetes cluster versions:
-- Azure - AKS - 1.19
-- Google Cloud Platform - GKE - 1.18
-- GARDENER on AWS, Azure or GCP - 1.19

->**TIP:** An xip.io domain is not recommended for production.
+>**TIP:** The xip.io domain is not recommended for production.
 If you want to expose the Kyma cluster on your own domain, follow the [installation guide](#installation-install-kyma-with-your-own-domain).
 To install Kyma using your own image instead of a GitHub release, follow the [instructions](#installation-use-your-own-kyma-installer-image).

 ## Prerequisites